Ways to Apply for an Exemption

 Before You Apply

-• Florida Driver License or Florida Identification Card with current address
+•Florida Driver License or Florida Identification Card with Homestead address

 NOTE: Under Florida law, you are required to update the address on your driver license and vehicle registration within 10 days of moving.